Tal Dekel

-Tal Dekel (born February 1, 1968) is an art historian, curator and academic.
+Tal Dekel (Hebrew: טל דקל; born February 1, 1968) is an art historian, curator and academic, who serves as an associate professor at Kibbutzim College.
 Her work deals with modern and contemporary art in Israel and around the world.
 Her research focuses on issues of visual culture, analyzing its interrelations with race, class, gender, sexuality and nationality, while using feminist theories and transnationalism.
 Her recent research revolves around case studies of women immigrants from the Former Soviet Union, Ethiopia and the Philippines in Israel.

 Biography

 Dekel was born in the United States and she immigrated to Israel at the age of two.
 Her Grandmother was a fighter in Etzel.
 Her father, Ariel Oster, is an industrial psychologist and her mother, Eva Oster-Lindh, was a Swedish citizen, who migrated to the US and then to Israel, following her husband.
 Dekel's mother was one of her first examples of immigrant women, and became one of the prominent subjects of her research.